UT-Austin-FIS/ut_relogin/README.md

 ut_relogin
 ==========

-Catches failed AJAX requests for resources under UTLogin where there failure is due to an expired session, allowing the user to login again to retry the action that triggered the original AJAX request.
-Also protects POSTs by making a synchronous AJAX call to ensure the session is still active.
+Catches failed AJAX requests for resources under UTLogin where the failure is due to an expired session, allowing the user to login again to retry the action that triggered the original AJAX request.
+Also protects POSTs by making an AJAX call to ensure the session is still active, and submitting the form on success.

+## Disclaimer

+This repo is designed to be used as an upgrade to FIS's existing re-login functionality.
+As such, it is configured with settings that make implementing it in our applications as easy as possible.

+We do want to share this code with other areas that may need re-login functionality in their applications.
+However, we cannot promise to support any feature requests that do not originate from our own applications.
+On the other hand, we do have tagged versions of the code that will not change, and anyone can fork this public repo.

 ## Dependencies
 * `jquery.utRelogin.js`:
   * jQuery 1.7+ (developed against 1.11.1 (included in repo))
-  * IE 9+, Firefox, Chrome, Safari(?), other modern browsers(?)
+  * IE 9+, Firefox, Chrome, Safari, other modern browsers
 * `ut_relogin`, the Django app:
   * Python 2.6+
   * Django 1.4+
   * Optional: A `UTDirectContext` class

-## Disclaimer

-This repo is intended as an upgrade to FIS's existing re-login functionality.
-As such, it is configured with settings that make implementing it in our applications as easy as possible.

-We do want to share this code with other areas that may need re-login functionality in their applications.
-However, we cannot promise to support any feature requests down the line that do not originate from our own applications.
-On the other hand, we do have tagged versions of the code that will not change, and anyone can fork this public repo.

 Setup - PyPE/Django
 ===================